Master of Public Administration

 Students come from a variety of backgrounds, with and without work experience, to our MPA program.
 However, all of them are interested in public service.
 Professionals with Master of Public Administration degrees often work in non-profits, government agencies, NGOs, and the political sphere.
 Some even apply their skills in the private sector.
 The MPA offers students the analytical and organizational tools to implement public policy to address complex social, economic, and political issues.
 Students already working in the public sector can use the knowledge and skills acquired in the MPA to their advance careers; it also can prepare and equip those just starting careers in the public or nonprofit sectors.

 The 40 credit-hour MPA program offers rigorous academic and practical training for persons pursuing management careers in public and nonprofit organizations, building upon strong foundations in management, finance, and analysis.
 Students can attend classes on the University of Kentucky's main campus in Lexington and starting Fall 2021, online classes will be available for students preferring online modality.
 Students attending fulltime can complete the program in four semesters (two years).
 Students also have the option to study part-time, taking fewer courses per semester.
 It will take correspondingly longer to complete the degree.
+Please contact our Director of Graduate Studies, Dr. Bill Hoyt with any questions.

 The Martin School's MPA program provides: